skkyiee/Crypto/README.md

 # Classical Ciphers Collection

 This repository contains Python implementations of various classical ciphers.
 These ciphers are part of cryptography history and include both **substitution** and **transposition** ciphers.
-The goal of this project is to provide code for educational and experimental purposes.
+The goal of this project is to provide code for educational purposes.
+A python notebook is uploaded that contains all the codes

 ---